Skip to content

 Sep 10, 2020 | Pratirodh Bureau

-FILE PHOTO: A father and his child hold a sign as climate activists protest outside the Shell building in London, Britain on September 8, 2020
+A father and his child hold a sign at a protest by climate activists in London, Britain (Representational Image)

 Concentrations of greenhouse gases in the Earth’s atmosphere hit a record high this year, a United Nations report showed, as an economic slowdown amid the coronavirus pandemic had little lasting effect.